 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
 The Schedule of Expenditures of Federal, State, and Local Awards is presented for the purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain other procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-Crowe Houch LLP
+Crowe LLP

-Crowe Horwath LLP
+Crowe LLP

-Indianapolis, Indiana August 30, 2017
+Indianapolis, Indiana November 12, 2018

-INDIANA BLACK EXPO, INC. STATEMENT OF FINANCIAL POSITION Years ended December 31, 2016 and 2015
+INDIANA BLACK EXPO, INC. STATEMENT OF FINANCIAL POSITION December 31, 2017 and 2016